-If you’ve ever been to a supra (feast), you’ll know the respect with which Georgian wine is held by its people.
+If you’ve ever been to a supra (feast), you’ll know the respect with which Georgian wine is held by the country’s people.
 Frequently referred to as the ‘cradle of wine’, Georgia is soaked in winemaking history, with various vinous artefacts such as pruning knives and stone presses from as far back as 8,000 years ago excavated by archaeologists.
 Legend even has it that soldiers would weave a piece of grapevine into their armour to protect their chests before heading into battle, so if they died, a vine would sprout from their hearts.

 HOW DO WE JUDGE THESE WINES?